Observability

 Traces

-Kong Mesh can be configured to export OpenTelemetry traces.
+You can configure Kong Mesh to export OpenTelemetry traces.
 It exports traces for:

 • API server

-• Note only basic information about the connections to zones are traced, nothing resource specific
+• KDS on global (only basic information about the connections to zones are traced, nothing resource-specific)

-To enable tracing, set the KUMA_TRACING_OPENTELEMETRY_ENABLED/tracing.openTelemetry.enabled control plane config variable to "true" and configure OpenTelemetry using the standard OTEL_EXPORTER_OTLP_* environment variables.
+To enable tracing, set the KUMA_TRACING_OPENTELEMETRY_ENABLED or tracing.openTelemetry.enabled control plane config variable to "true" and configure OpenTelemetry using the standard OTEL_EXPORTER_OTLP_* environment variables.

-The Kong Mesh community has contributed a builtin service discovery to Prometheus, it is documented in the Prometheus docs.
-This service discovery will connect to the control plane and retrieve all data planes with enabled metrics which Prometheus will scrape and retrieve metrics according to your MeshMetric policies.
+The Kuma community has contributed built-in service discovery for Prometheus.
+It is documented in the Prometheus docs.
+This service discovery connects to the control plane and retrieves all data planes with enabled metrics, which Prometheus scrapes and retrieves according to your MeshMetric policies.

-1. Inside the mesh (default for kumactl install observability).
+1. Inside the mesh (default with kumactl install observability).

 2. Outside the mesh.
-In this case you’ll need to specify tls.mode: disabled in the MeshMetric configuration.
+In this case, you must specify tls.mode: disabled in the MeshMetric configuration.
 This is less secure but ensures Prometheus is as available as possible.
 It’s also easier to add to an existing setup with services in and outside the mesh.

 3. Outside the mesh with TLS enabled.
-In this case you’ll need to provide certificates for each dataplane and specify configuration in the MeshMetric configuration.
-This is more secure than second option but requires more configuration.
+In this case, you need to provide certificates for each data plane and specify the configuration in the MeshMetric policy.
+This is more secure than the second option but requires more configuration.

-In production, we recommend the second option as it provides better visibility when things go wrong, and it’s usually acceptable for metrics to be less secure.
+In production, we recommend the second option because it provides better visibility when things go wrong, and it’s usually acceptable for metrics to be less secure.

-In Prometheus version 2.29 and later, you can add Kong Mesh metrics to your prometheus.yml:
+In Prometheus version 2.29 or later, you can add Kong Mesh metrics to your prometheus.yml:

 scrape_configs: